-The combinatorial complexity of the optimization task is dealt with in two steps: Firstly, the decision variables are lifted to a higher-dimensional space where the optimization problem is relaxed to a convex optimization problem.
-Specifially, the resulting semidefinite program comprises a linear objective functional which is defined over a cone in some matrix space, and a number of application-dependent linear constraints.
-Secondly, the decision variables are recovered from the global optimum of the relaxed problem by using a small set of randomly computed hyperplanes.
+lifted to a higher-dimensional space where the optimization problem is relaxed to a convex optimization problem.
+Specifically, the resulting semidefinite program comprises a linear objective functional that is defined over a cone in some matrix space and a number of application-dependent linear constraints.
+Second, the decision variables are recovered from the global optimum of the relaxed problem by using a small set of randomly computed hyperplanes.